HHS/TANF-app/docs/Technical-Documentation/Architecture-Decision-Record/009-git-workflow.md

 ## Notes
 - Overarching TDP [workflow]() should be followed prior to and after opening PRs.
 - All PRs into `HHS:main` should come from raft-tech/raft-tdp-main unless absolutely needed, in which case `lfrohlich` or `adpennington` must review and approve.
-- See [Dependabot ADR]() for more detail on the `raft review` process for:
-  - PRs created by Dependabot for frontend dependencies, and
-  - PRs created by Dependabot for [dev-only dependencies](), which will not be installed on deployed environments, and may be merged in to `raft-tdp-main` as they are created.
+- PRs created by Dependabot for [dev-only dependencies](), which will not be installed on deployed environments, may be merged in to `raft-tdp-main` as they are created.
+- See [Dependabot ADR]() for more detail on the `raft review` process for PRs created by Dependabot for frontend dependencies.